 Voices for Science is a program AGU launched in 2018 that centers around training scientists to address the critical need for communicating the value and impact of Earth and space science to key decision makers, journalists, and public audiences.
 The program recruits scientists to participate in one of two tracks: policy or communications.

 During the application process, Voices for Science advocates, indicate their interest in the policy or communications track.
 A maximum of 20 applicants are accepted into each track.
 To qualify, applicants must demonstrate an aptitude for science communications and a strong desire to engage with a variety of audiences and to speak out about the importance of Earth and space science.
-The program is only open to U.S. residents.
+Applications for the 2022-2023 cohort are open until 7 February 2023.

 The commitment entails the following activities and benefits.

 1A written commitment to conducting outreach activities

 2A minimum of one outreach activity per month for a twelve-month period